A stipulated divorce is sometimes referred to as a uncontested

 division, and custody,

-as well as support
+as well as support or maintenance

 Judges Must Approve Stipulations